☰

 Whether you’re listing a single car or moving hundreds of vehicles, SimpSocial is your trusted partner for AI that deliver results.

-If your business communicates with customers through phone calls or text messages, TCPA compliance is not optional—it’s the law.
+If your business communicates with customers through telephone calls or text messages, TCPA compliance is not optional—it’s the law.
 Violating the rules can lead to hefty fines, class action lawsuits, and serious damage to your reputation.
 In this blog, we’ll break down what TCPA compliance is, how it started, why it’s important, and what you need to do to stay on the right side of the law.

 There are many reasons why TCPA compliance should be a top priority for your business: